Join us for the first TransportationCamp Virtual, TCPHL’s response to COVID-19!

-Organized by passionate Philadelphians in conjunction with the Philadelphia chapters of Young Professionals in Transportation (YPT) and Women’s Transportation Seminar (WTS), and Drexel University’s Lindy Institute for Urban Innovation, we look forward to seeing you!
-Connect with us
+Organized by passionate Philadelphians in conjunction with the Philadelphia chapters of Young Professionals in Transportation (YPT) and Women’s Transportation Seminar (WTS), and Drexel University’s Lindy Institute for Urban Innovation, we look forward to seeing you… via your webcam.

 Want to make sure you don’t miss a thing?
 We encourage you to subscribe to our mailing list: